Academic team: Dr Emily Breese

 Shift working is becoming an increasingly common feature of 21st century employment.
 Working against the human circadian rhythm (the biological drive to be awake during the day and sleep at night) for extended shift cycles is thought to have effects on the brain, although many of the details remain to be determined.

-In this project, we intend to evaluate if shift working behavior can impact 4 well-defined aspects of cognitive performance.
+In this project, we intend to evaluate if shift working behaviour can impact 4 well-defined aspects of cognitive performance.
 To isolate the effect of shift working specifically from the effects of fatigue accumulated through simply being at work, we will evaluate cognitive performance in people on a day off from work, after they have slept.

 In this project each participant will answer a brief online questionnaire covering basic demographic and occupational information (e.g. age group, years of shift working), their recent shift work pattern and their recent sleep history.
 This phase will take approximately 10 minutes.
 Participants will also complete two online cognitive tests, similar to brain training exercises.
 This phase will take approximately 15-20 minutes.
 Access to the online assessment will be via a web link and participants will be required to create a unique ID to anonymise the data they provide.